Our investment

 ---|---|

-Direct: Our capital is providing growth capex to improve and deploy new digital infrastructure including 4G, 5G, and FTTH (Fibre To The Home), enabling densification to improve quality of service in urban areas and expanding the network in underserved areas. |
+Direct: Our capital will help to improve and deploy new digital infrastructure including 4G, 5G, and FTTH (Fibre To The Home), improving the quality of service in urban areas and expanding the network in rural areas. |

 Economic enabler: Increased coverage and better service quality creates indirect jobs and enhances firm productivity, supporting economic growth. |